immannan/elasticsearch/md/Lab_3.md

 }
 ```

-When we execute the `match` query, we expect it to do the
-following things:

--   Search for the terms `victory` and
-    `multimedia` across all documents within the
-    `manufacturer` field.
--   Find the best matching documents sorted by score in descending
-    order.
--   If both terms appear in the same order, right next to each other in
-    a document, the document should get a higher score than other
-    documents that have both terms but not in the same order, or not
-    next to each other.
--   Include documents that have either `victory` or
-    `multimedia` in the results, but give them a lower score.

 The `match` query with default parameters does all of these
 things to find the best matching documents in order, according to their